keypom/keypom-js/packages/one-click-connect/README copy.md

 #### Example Usage

-Apps can utilize OneClick Connect on any page by ensuring the URL matches the specified `urlPattern`.
+Apps can utilize OneClick Connect on any page by ensuring the URL contains the `?connection=` parameter.
 For instance:
-- If your app is configured with urlPattern set to `"#instant-url/:accountId/:secretKey/:walletId"`, any navigation to a URL like `"http://app.example.com/#instant-url/benjiman.testnet/5aHto...7aX14G/sweat-wallet"` will automatically trigger the sign-in process using the provided account ID, secret key, and wallet ID.
+- Any navigation to a URL like `"http://app.example.com/?connection=tbin329...adwe0vjer"` will automatically trigger the sign-in process using the provided account ID, secret key, and wallet ID.

-Similarly, this would also trigger on `"http://app.example.com/nestedPage/gallery#instant-url/benjiman.testnet/5aHto...7aX14G/sweat-wallet"`
+Similarly, this would also trigger on `"http://app.example.com/nestedPage/gallery?connection=tbin329...adwe0vjer"`

 ### Wallet IDs